TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 First, I'll install Samba using `apt`.
 I followed the directions available from Ubuntu [here](https://ubuntu.com/tutorials/install-and-configure-samba#1-overview
 ) with a couple of modifications beginning on step 3, which I'll call out here.

-I have poor user hygiene and am running as root, so I created the Samba file with this command.
+I have poor user hygiene and am running as root, so I created the Samba directory with this command.

 ```bash
 mkdir /root/sambashare/
 ```

-Next, I can edit the configuration of the installed Samba service.
+Next, I can edit the configuration of the Samba service.

 ```bash
 sudo vim /etc/samba/smb.conf